Hudson River Sustainable Shorelines

 The Hudson River Sustainable Shorelines Project has five overarching objectives:

-For more detailed information on the ecological, engineering and social science work, please visit the project webpage in the "Links Leaving DEC's Website"
+For more detailed information on the demonstration site case studies, and ecological, engineering, and social science research, please visit the Hudson River Sustainable Shorelines Project webpage in the "Links Leaving DEC's Website" on the right sidebar for more information.